Ransomware: Encrypting ransomware

 Some ransomware strains have used proxies tied to Tor hidden services to connect to their command and control servers, increasing the difficulty of tracing the exact location of the criminals.
 Furthermore, dark web vendors have increasingly started to offer the technology as a service, wherein ransomware is sold, ready for deployment on victims' machines, on a subscription basis, similarly to Adobe Creative Cloud or Office 365.

 Symantec has classified ransomware to be the most dangerous cyber threat.

-On 28 September 2020, the computer systems at US’ biggest healthcare provider the Universal Health Services, was hit by a ransomware attack.
-The UHS chain from different locations reported noticing problems, with some locations reporting locked computers and phone systems from early Sunday (27 September).

 Non-encrypting ransomware

 In August 2010, Russian authorities arrested nine individuals connected to a ransomware Trojan known as WinLock.
 Unlike the previous Gpcode Trojan, WinLock did not use encryption.
 Instead, WinLock trivially restricted access to the system by displaying pornographic images and asked users to send a premium-rate SMS (costing around US$10) to receive a code that could be used to unlock their machines.
 The scam hit numerous users across Russia and neighbouring countries—reportedly earning the group over US$16 million.